snhobbs/freecad-make/README.md

 ## Further Upgrades
 + Make Part Object out of Assemblies.
 Strip all links and export a FreeCAD file that has all the objects enclosed.

+## Trouble Shooting
+### Seg Faults at Startup
++ Check the configuration files and macros.
+I had an old installation that caused the AppImage to just crash on startup.
+Removing config files at ${HOME}/.local/share/FreeCAD/fixed it.
+Call ```freecad --dump-config``` to find where your macros and config files are.

+###